aplteam/MakeHelpers/README.md

 ]Tatin.InstallPackages [tatin]makehelpers [myucmds]
 ```

-For Tatin to understand `[MyUCMDs]` you need at least version 0.86.0
+For Tatin to be able to "understand" `[MyUCMDs]` you need at least version 0.86.0

-After installing `MakeHelpers` this way any new instance of Dyalog APL will know the user command `]MakeHelpers`.
+After installing `MakeHelpers` this way, any new instance of Dyalog APL will know the user command `]MakeHelpers`.
 However, the API is not available until the user command is invoked once.

-This can be overcome by introducing or modifying a script `setup.dyalog` in the `MyUCMDs/` folder.
+This can be overcome by different means depending on the version of Dyalog you are using:

+* For version 18.2, introduce or modify a script `setup.dyalog` in the `MyUCMDs/` folder.

   Details are available at <https://aplwiki.com/wiki/Dyalog_User_Commands>

+* For 19.0 you can either use the same approach as for 18.2 or you use the newly introduced mechanism via `SessionExtenions`.

+  Refer to the Dyalog documentation for details.

 ## API

 Once `MakeHelpers` was brought into `⎕SE` it's available via `⎕SE.MakeHelpers`.

-This is a list of helpers available:
+This statement produces a list with all public methods:

 ```
- CompileVersionNumberPattern
- ConvertMarkdownToHtml5
- CopyBetter
- CopyTo
- CreateAPI
- CreateStandAloneExeParms
- CreateZipFile
- CR
- DropBuildNumber
- FetchLaterUserCommand
- GetMyUCMDsFolder
- GetPackageCfg
- GetUserHomeFolder
- IncreaseBuildIDInFunction
- MakeStandAloneRunTimeExe
- RecreateFolder
- RemoveStuffButSetupExe
- Select
- SplitVersionFromBuildNumber
- YesOrNo
- Version
+      ⍪⎕se.MakeHelpers.⎕nl -3
 ```

 Details are available via `]MakeHelpers.Help`.